rsankowski/sankowski-et-al-microglia/README.md

 This script runs RaceID on the glioblastoma cells and their age-matched controls without excluding non-microglia cells.

 ### 12_plotting_gbm_all_cells.R
-This script generates the plots for Figure 9a  and Extended data figure 3a.
+This script generates the plots for Figure 4a and Extended data figure 9a.
+- Lines 22-30 contain the code for figure 4a.
+- Lines 32-52 contain the code for Extended data figure 9a.

 ### 13_RaceID_gbm_micr.R
 This code runs RaceID on the glioblastoma microglia cells and their age-matched microglia controls.
 If you want to make sure that the clustering is consistent with the clustering from the published manuscript, please run lines 164-168.
 Furthermore, if you wish to run the downstream analysis and plots using the t-SNE layout of the published manuscript, please run the following lines 170-177.
-The output of these lines will be saven in the /data folder.
+The output of these lines will be saved in the /data folder.

 ### 14_diffgenes_gbm.R
 This code runs the differential gene expression analysis in a consistent way with script 5_diffgenes_ctrl.R.

 ### 15_plotting_gbm_microglia_cells.R
+This script contains the code for the visualization of the GBM microglia data.
+- Lines 1-60 aet up the metadata table for plotting.
+- Lines 62-63 have the code for figure 4b.
+- Lines 65-66 contain the code for figure 4c.
+- Lines 68-84 contain the code for figure 4d.
+- Lines 86-88 contain the code for figure 4e.
+- Lines 90-91 contain the code for figure 4f.
+- Lines 93-107 contain the code for figure 4g.
+- Lines 109-116 contain the code for figure 5d.
+- Lines 118-130 contain the code for figure 5f.
+- Lines 132-133 contain the code for figure 5g.
+- Lines 135-136 contain the code for Extended data figure 9b.
+- Lines 138-156 contain the code for Extended data figure 10.
+- Lines contain the code for Supplementary Figure 1.

+### 16_GO_term_analysis_ctrl_vs_gbm_microglia.R
+This script contains the code for the GO term analysis of the GBM microglia data
+- Lines 1-64 show the code for GO term enrichment analysis.
+- Lines 66-119 contain the code for Supplementary Figure 2a.
+- Lines 121-136 contain the code for Figure 4h.
+- Lines 138-147 contain the code for Supplementary Figure 2b.

+### 17_StemID_ctrl_gbm_micr.R
+This script contains the code for the pseudotime analysis with StemID.
+- Lines 1-36 set up the data for plotting.
+- Lines 38-40 contain the code for Supplementary figure 5.
+- Lines 42-66 contain the code for Figure 6a.

+### 18_CyTOF_plotting_gbm.R
+This script shows the code for parts of the CyTOF data.
+- Lines 1-13 load the data for figure panel 6e.
+- Lines 15-29 contain the code for figure panel 6e.
+- Lines 31-42 contain the code for the single cell RNA-seq data in Supplementary data figure 8.

+### 19_monocle_ctrl_gbm.R
+This script contains the code to run monocle on the data.
+- Lines 1-76 load the counts data and run monocle.
+- Lines 78-137 contain the code for supplementary figure 6a.
+- Lines 139-152 contain the code for supplementary figure 6b.

+### 20_neural_net_classifier_gbm.R
+This script contains the code to train the neural network classifier.

+### 21_plotting_neural_net_classifier_gbm_predictions.R
+This script contains the code to plot the outputs of the neural net classifier
+- Lines 1-12 load the data.
+- Lines 14-19 contain the code for supplementary figure 3a.
+- Lines 20-36 contain the code for supplementary figure 3b.